Nitro Stunt Racing

-Nitro Stunt Racing is a Racing game developed and edited by French studio GameSeed in 2007 on PC.
+Nitro Stunt Racing is a racing game developed and edited by French studio GameSeed in 2007 on PC.

 Gameplay

 Nitro Stunt Racing invents a new racing discipline: the Formula Jet.

-The Cars, called F-Jet, are equipped with Nitro reactors which allow them to make crazy jumps while still being able to control them.

-Races takes place on different track types : Jump, Looping and Super Cross.
+The cars, called F-Jet, are equipped with nitro reactors which allow them to make crazy jumps while still being able to control them.
+Races take place on different track types: Jump, Looping and Super Cross.

 The gameplay is half arcade and half simulation, with a complete physics engine.

-You can face up to 15 AI opponents on 3 difficulty levels.
+The players can face up to 15 AI opponents on 3 difficulty levels.
 The game engine manage collides and damages.